-Maintaining the Relationship with TPAs
+Maintaining the relationship with TPAs

-In fact, by understanding the TPA model at a deeper level, you can uncover some gold nuggets that will significantly enhance your own business, including:
+By understanding the TPA model at a deeper level, you can uncover some gold nuggets that will significantly enhance your own business, including:

-- Faster Service – TPAs are required to track response times and progress, which means that they’re more likely to partner with companies that can get the job done quickly while setting efficient and timely deadlines.
+- Faster service – TPAs are required to track response times and progress, which means that they’re more likely to partner with companies that can get the job done quickly while setting efficient and timely deadlines.

-- Improved Customer Service – TPAs also regulate how quickly claims are responded to, as well as how quickly estimates are provided and work is completed.
+- Improved customer service – TPAs also regulate how quickly claims are responded to, as well as how quickly estimates are provided and work is completed.
 All of this reflects on the insurance carrier and makes an impression on the policyholder.

-Just imagine if you could reach and grow your TPA relationships, what would an extra 20% mean for your bottom line and your business success?
+Just imagine if you could reach and grow your TPA relationships—what would an extra 20% mean for your bottom line and your business success?

 By keeping these points in mind and following these steps, you’ll be able to start building a strong foundation and a referral network to continually reward you while creating a win-win-win relationship between you, local insurance carriers, and homeowners in need.